iotdomain/iotdomain-standard/iotconnect-standard.md

 When a publisher has not yet been discovered, its signature cannot be verified as they are from an unknown publisher.
 When a publisher discovery message is received it contains a public key that will be used for future signature verification.

-In non-secured zones a publisher discovery is accepted when its signature can be verified against the identity in the discovery message.
+In non-secured domains a publisher discovery is accepted when its signature can be verified against the identity in the discovery message.
 This is akin to believing someone on his word and of limited value unless additional measures are in place.

-The purpose of secured zones is to provide a publisher identity verification method, through topic level security or identity verification with a third party.
+The purpose of secured domains is to provide a publisher identity verification method, through topic level security or identity verification with a third party.
 See the ZCAS for more information.

 # Encrypted Messaging - JWE